People charged with DUI, DWI, and even drug intoxication, are convicted with secret FST accuracy evidence they can not examine.

 SCRI

 The authors of these studies claim to have gathered data which they claim to analyze in a way they claim proves FSTs are "extremely accurate" at identifying BAC levels.
-Criminal defendants are unable to examine any of these claims because, with the exception of one study, the raw data on which they are supposedly based is kept secret.
+Criminal defendants are unable to examine any of these claims because, with the exception of one study, the data on which they are supposedly based is kept secret.

 Anacapa Sciences contracted to do the 1998 San Diego FST validation study.
 Dr. Jack Stuster, principal scientist at Anacapa Sciences and an author of the study, quickly and cheerfully sent the relevant data set.
-This was the only FST study for which I have been able to get raw data.
+This was the only FST study for which I have been able to get data.

 What the data proved about FST inaccuracy is shocking.